 Your Complete Small Business Income Tax Guide

 Small businesses calculate their business profit or loss for income taxes, then include this information on their personal tax returns.
-This small business tax guide will help you determine which forms to use and how to compile information for these forms.
+This guide will help you determine which forms to use and how to compile information for these forms.

 Because small businesses file their business tax returns with their personal returns, the due date is the same as the personal income tax return due date: April 15.
 If the due date falls on a holiday or weekend, the next business day is the due date for that year.